-All pupils attending Calder Lodge School have social emotional and mental health difficulties that have proved too severe to have been successfully addressed within mainstream schools.
+All pupils attending Calder Lodge School have additional needs including social, emotional and mental health difficulties, Autistic Spectrum Disorder and Attention Deficit Hyperactivity Disorder and Attachment issues that have proved too severe to have been successfully addressed within mainstream schools.
 Many of the pupils also have additional learning difficulties, sensory impairments and/or physical difficulties to varying degrees.
 The school makes every effort to identify and assess pupils with special educational difficulties and to provide effective support and a suitably differentiated curriculum, enabling them to progress and succeed to the best of their ability.

 Should there be students at the school who have English as an additional language, the school's senior leadership team is committed to inclusion and would be willing to put in place all reasonable provisions to enable such learners to develop.
-This issue would be discussed at the referral stage and would take into account the views of the student, parents / carers and the placing authority.
+This would be discussed at the referral stage and would take into account the views of the student, parents / carers and the placing authority.
 Specific, specialist help would be put in place and this would form part of the student's Individual Education Plan.